 Car Insurance for New Drivers

-Insurance can be expensive for new drivers.
-But there are ways to lower your rates.
-Here's how you can pay less.
+Car insurance for new drivers can be expensive.
+But there are ways to lower your rates when it's your first time behind the wheel.
+Here's how you can pay less for the coverage you need.

 New drivers out on the road

-Buying insurance for a new driver can be tough and expensive.
+Car insurance for a new driver can be expensive.
 In most cases, this person will be a teen who’s just getting their license.
 But they could also be an adult who’s just getting their start behind the wheel.
-Either way, you might run into some roadblocks while buying car insurance for yourself or a first-time motorist.
+Either way, you might run into some roadblocks while buying car insurance if you’re a first-time driver.

 • Teens.
-Probably the most obvious type.
+This group immediately comes to mind when discussing new drivers.
 Teens have no driving experience and no record.
+They are just beginning their driving career and are still learning how to drive.
 Their rates are high because of their age and inexperience.

 • Inexperienced adults.
-This could be an adult at any age who has little to no driving experience.
+An adult at any age who has little to no experience behind the wheel is also a new driver, still learning the ropes.
 Insurers will still view you as a risk and raise your rates accordingly in this situation.

 • Drivers with a gap in their record.
 This is usually someone who has driven but took a long break.
 This creates a lapse in coverage.
 Companies will likely consider you “new” because they don’t have any recent info on you.

-Why Is Car Insurance for New Drivers So Expensive?
+Why Coverage for New Drivers Is So Expensive

-Insurance for teens can cost even more because they lack driving experience and are young.
-Being under the age of 25 can mean higher rates.
-This is just the unfortunate reality of being young.
+Insurance for teens can cost even more because learning drivers lack driving experience.
+Expect to pay higher rates until your 25th birthday This is just the unfortunate reality of being a young.

-In general, new or young drivers should expect to pay more for their insurance than those with experience.
-Providers believe that inexperienced drivers carry a higher risk.
+In general, new drivers should expect to pay more for their insurance than those with driving experience.
+Providers believe that beginners behind the wheel carry a higher risk.
 Also, those who don’t have a credit history might see higher premiums.
 This is because they haven’t shown that they can make consistent payments.

 Newer drivers usually pay high rates, but there are ways to lower them.
 Insurers offer many solutions to make coverage more affordable.
 Below is an outline of the most effective ways to make you or your teen’s insurance more affordable: